vcwebio/conteco.image.wrapper/README.md

-# conteco.image.wrapper
+# `image.wrapper` - Conteco

-The _conteco.image.wrapper_ image holds the common functionality wrapper for all __ContEco__ containers.
+The 'image.wrapper' image holds the functionality common to all images in the __conteco__ and __modeco__ ecosystems.
+See `conteco.docs.overview` for more information on the ContEco ecosystem.

 ## Purpose